Using ChatGPT from OpenAI

 Draft emails, revise messages, improve tone, and make content easier to understand.

-Condense documents, notes, or public information into key points, decisions, and next steps.
+Condense appropriate documents, notes, or public information into key points, decisions, next steps, agendas, or checklists.

-Ask for plain-language explanations, examples, glossaries, or comparisons of unfamiliar concepts.
+Ask for plain-language explanations, examples, glossaries, comparisons, or practice questions for unfamiliar concepts.

 1. Start with a low-risk task.
 Try rewriting an email, summarizing public information, creating a checklist, or drafting a meeting agenda.